Here we provide the DLL function calls, their arguments, return codes and notes about how they should be used.

 Arguments

-Filename: this is the fully qualified path and file name to the inpute MEBES file
+Filename the fully qualified path and file name to the input MEBES file

 or to the job deck.
-The DLL will automatically detect whether the input
+The library will automatically detect whether the input

 file is a MEBES file or a job deck.
-If a job deck, the DLL reads the list
+If a job deck, the library reads the list

 of files from the job deck and opens each file specified in the job deck.